 Drugs commonly used by teenagers

-- 72.3 per cent are choosing not to drink, but 8.7 per cent had more than four standard drinks at least once a month.
+- 72.3 per cent were choosing not to drink, but 8.7 per cent had more than four standard drinks at least once a month

-- 94.7 per cent have never smoked tobacco and just under 3.7 per cent smoked on a daily basis.
+- 94.7 per cent had never smoked tobacco and just under 3.7 per cent smoked on a daily basis.

-- According to Australian secondary school students’ use of tobacco, alcohol, and over-the-counter and illicit substances in 2011, nearly three per cent had tried amphetamines.
+According to the report Australian secondary school students’ use of tobacco, alcohol, and over-the-counter and illicit substances in 2011:

-- Around one in five 12-17 year olds have deliberately sniffed inhalants at least once – such as petrol, glue and solvents.
+- around one in six 12–17 year olds had deliberately sniffed inhalants at least once – such as petrol, glue and solvents

-- 1.7 per cent of 12-17 year olds who take cocaine have only used it once or twice.
+- 1.9 per cent of 12–17 year olds who had taken cocaine had only used it once or twice

 Cannabis as a ‘gateway’ drug for teenagers